 - We have specific restrictions to limit trading in securities by staff with access to price-sensitive information.

-- KBC acts as a responsible taxpayer and has developed a tax strategy.
+- KBC acts as a responsible taxpayer and has recently reviewed and updated its tax strategy.

 The Compliance Division of KBC Group ensures that the guidelines are observed, information remains confidential and privacy is respected.

 All policies are reviewed on a regular basis and updated if necessary, in order to always meet the changing environment, requirements and regulations.

 The risks related to our sustainability policy are not only evaluated by Group Compliance but are audited through various channels.

 Compliance departments in the local KBC group entities assist senior management, which bears primary responsibility for implementing these principles and organising and safeguarding the entity’s integrity and reputation.

 As defined in KBC’s Compliance Charters, the compliance departments are independent.
 For example, KBC has set up direct reporting lines between local and group compliance services.

 - Combating money laundering, including the prevention of tax fraud (FATCA, CRS, etc.) and terrorist financing.

 - The implementation and compliance of our guidelines on consumer and investor protection, financial markets, data protection, corruption and fraud risk management.

 - Consumer protection (including protecting the interests of borrowers in consumer and mortgage loans, as well as non-discrimination of, information on and protection of investors in the banking and insurance sector).